All about finance

 "Third-party guarantor" refund

 So, when you receive an invoice, you pay the person or organisation who has issued it.
-To be refunded, just send us the reimbursement document.
+To be refunded, just send us the invoice.
 Please always attach a label with your insurance number to the document, as this allows for easier allocation and faster processing.
-To ensure that the reimbursement document is sent directly to the right place, we also provide you with address labels.
+To ensure that the invoice is sent directly to the right place, we also provide you with address labels.

-After receiving the reimbursement document, we check the invoice details and refund you the insured costs minus your co-payment.
+After receiving the invoice, we check the invoice details and refund you the insured costs minus your co-payment.
 On the first page of your benefit statement, you will find the amount reimbursed, the date of the transfer and the account details:

 Direct payment to the "third-party guarantor" service provider